Former Vikings coordinator Kevin Stefanski has righted ship in Cleveland

 Cleveland had such high hopes for next spring.

 “He’s got a great offensive line coach in Billy Callahan, and talent at offensive line and tight end.
-Kevin’s not adverse to running the football.”
+Kevin’s not adverse [sic]to running the football.”

 “Not adverse” is one way of putting it.
 Another way: Calling a game last week that humiliated Mike McCarthy, a Super Bowl-winning coach, with 307 yards rushing, the most allowed in Cowboys history.
-And doing so while losing lead back Nick Chubb early in the second quarter of a 49-38 win at Jerry World.
+And doing so while losing lead back Nick Chubb late in the first quarter of a 49-38 win at Jerry World.

 Way to go, Stefanski.
 A rookie head coach, age 38, riding a three-game winning streak while averaging 39.3 points?
 In the middle of a pandemic that wiped away offseason training, canceled the preseason and shortened training camp?